evilandrex/raided-loa/src/prog.md

         in your database folder (e.g., C:\Users\[USER]\AppData\Local\LOA Logs).
         You can also get to this folder from your settings of LOA Logs in the database page.
-WARNING: if your database is very large, this will take a lot of RAM and take a long time to load.
+WARNING: if your database is very large, this will take a lot of RAM and extremely large databases may simply not work, sorry!
     </div>
 </div>